|

 Show your card to your employer when you start a job so your records are correct.
 Provide your Social Security number to your financial institution(s) for tax reporting purposes.
 Keep your card and any other document that shows your Social Security number on it in a safe place.

-routinely carry your card or other documents that display your number.
+DO NOT routinely carry your card or other documents that display your number.

 What if an identity thief is creating credit problems for you?